 “Country school” turned out to be a one-room school house where she was expected to teach all eight grades, which were made up mostly of farm boys.
 Though nervous at first, Maggie grew to love this job and said she learned more teaching this way than from any college class she ever took.
 When school finished for the summer, she took another summer class at Marquette and then returned to the country school to teach for the winter again.
-Because it was so far from her parents’ home, however, Maggie boarded with families that lived closer to the school.
+Because it was so far from her parents’ home, however, Maggie boarded with families who lived closer to the school.
 During her second year teaching, she lived with a French family who insisted she only speak French, so she had no choice but to quickly learn it.

 The next part of Maggie’s story is vague.
 Apparently, after teaching “country school” for a few years, she either ended up taking classes at the Eastern Michigan University at Ypsilanti or she traveled down to Pontiac, Michigan to be closer to where her sisters were living.
 Whichever the case, she somehow met Charlie Sefton, who was attending the University of Michigan and was an up-and-coming musician.
 Maggie and Charlie spent a lot of time together, Charlie even teaching her how to play the piano by ear.
 Eventually the two fell in love, and Charlie gave her an engagement ring.